Child Support Lawyer Committed to Your Financial Needs

 How do child support modifications work?

-Child support modification simply means a change in child support.
+Child support modification simply means a change in support.
 If you have been ordered to pay child support, you may be entitled to a modification due to a change in your financial circumstances.

-In the state of New Jersey, the “obligor” is the person who pays child support, and the “obligee” is the person receiving child support.
+In the state of New Jersey, the “obligor” is the person who pays support, and the “obligee” is the person receiving child support.

 Either the obligee or obligor is allowed to request a modification.
 However, you must prove to the judge that your financial circumstances have changed drastically and permanently in order for the motion to be accepted.
 A modification can be requested if any of the following has changed: